 Idaho Foodbank Warehouse, Inc. records various types of in-kind support including contributed property and equipment, professional services and materials.
 Contributed professional services are recognized if the services received (a) create or enhance long-lived assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
 Contributions of tangible assets are recognized at fair market value when received.
-The total amount contributed related to professional services is \$47,376, use of facilities is \$28,243, gift cards is \$7,335 other is \$289,858 and building contributions is \$1,880,000 as of April 30, 2020.
+The total amount contributed related to professional services is \$26,675, use of facilities is \$3,555, gift cards is \$27,577, building and equipment contributions is \$156,721, material and supplies is \$133,913, and other is \$28,274 as of April 30, 2021.
 Cash donations, purchased goods and services are reflected as monetary contributions and corresponding expenses on the accompanying statement of activities in accordance with current account standards.

-Additionally, Idaho Foodbank Warehouse, Inc. receives a significant amount of contributed time which does not meet the recognition criteria described above.
+Additionally, Idaho Foodbank Warehouse, Inc. receives a significant amount of contributed time from volunteers which does not meet the recognition criteria described above.
 Accordingly, the value of this contributed time has not been determined and is not reflected in the accompanying financial statements.